MHeinz1996/PokePals/README.md

     - playing with Pokémon will be similar to how it was in tamagotchi
       - to the left of the Pokémon, a number from 1-9 will appear
       - the player needs to guess if the next number will be higher or lower than the previous number
-      - if they get the answer correct, happiness increases by 1
+      - if they get the answer correct, happiness increases by 1 star
-      - if they get the answer wrong, happiness decreases by 1
+      - if they get the answer wrong, happiness decreases by half a star
       - maybe in a future release, change game to be "Who's that Pokemon?!"
   - Feed Pokémon when it is hungry
-    - every hour not fed, hunger level decreases by 1
+    - every hour not fed, hunger level decreases by half a star
-    - every hour that hunger == 0, happiness decreses by 2
+    - every hour that hunger == 0, happiness decreses by 1 star
+    - if Pokémon has 4 or more stars in its belly, it won't be hungry, and won't eat
-  - If Pokémon's hunger and happiness are both 0, Pokémon runs away due to mistreatment
+  - If Pokémon's happiness is 0 stars for over 72 hours, Pokémon runs away due to mistreatment
+  - Clicking on the Pokémon will play that Pokémon's cry sound

 ## APIs
 - [Pokeapi](https://pokeapi.co/)